Julcatan/MechaCar_Statistical_Analysis/README.md

   _**Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?**__

-The linear model predicts the mpg of MechaCar prototypes effectively.
+The linear model does not predict the mpg of MechaCar prototypes effectively.

-The r-squared value is 0.7149, which means that roughly 70% of the variablilty of our dependent variable (mpg predictions) is explained using this linear model.
-In addition, the p-value of the linear regression analysis is 5.35e-11, which is much smaller than our assumed significance level of 0.05%.
+Even though the r-squared value is 0.7149, which means that roughly 70% of the variablilty of our dependent variable (mpg predictions) is explained using this linear model and in addition, the p-value of the linear regression analysis is 5.35e-11, which is much smaller than our assumed significance level of 0.05% we do have an intercept that is statistically significant.
+The intercept term explains a significant amount of variability in the dependent variable when all independent vairables are equal to zero.

+The significant intercept could mean that the significant features (like **vehicle length** and **ground_clearance**) may need scaling or transforming to help improve the predictive power of the model.
+Alternatively, it may mean that there are other variables that can help explain the variability of our dependent variable mpg that have not been included in our model.
+We may have to change our independent variables and/or transform them and then re-evaluate your coefficients and significance.
+(see: Module 15.7.3)